 To me, it all comes down to assumptions.
 How we should spend our time, our money, our relationships, our energy, our intelligence–it’s all dictated based on preconceived notions from, well, almost everyone around us.

 Today, I want to share two resources that rock that idea to the core.
-The first is a beautiful autobiographical comic from Bill Watterson–a man who turned down millions of dollars to authentically pursue his passion and craft.
+The first is a beautiful autobiographical comic by Zen Pencils from a speech by Bill Watterson–a man who turned down millions of dollars to authentically pursue his passion and craft.

-The second is a video entitled “The Millennial Rebuttal.”
+The second is a video entitled “The Millennial Rebuttal” by Welzoo & Column Five.

 You might take a look at these provocation resources and think, “Yeah, but tomorrow, I need to teach fractions, phonics, and the anatomy of an apple.
 What place does this have in my instruction?”